robabram/Quickstart-Secure-Django-Template/README.md

 encrypted and decrypted at the server.
 A custom middleware is provided that automates the encrypting, decrypting and refreshing of Oauth2 tokens.

+Views need only to have the appropriate django security function decorators.

 **REST API w/ Swagger Documentation**